clingen-data-model/clingen-interpretation/source/getting_started.md

 <hr class="col-sm-12" />
 ##Next Steps

 By now, you should have a pretty good idea about the main classes in the interpretation model and how they fit together.
 But there's still lots of exciting details to plumb!
 To learn about tracking provenance, value sets, alleles, SEPIO, and many other topics, you can continue on to the [more detailed documentation](deeper_dive.html) and the [FAQ](faq.html).
-Alternately, you can browse the [class hierarchy](../tech), the [examples](../tech), or some of the [projects](projects.html) based on the model.
+Alternately, you can browse the [entities and their examples](../entities) or some of the [projects](projects.html) associated with the model.